yuanfeibi/wstun/readme.md

 #wstunnel

-Tools to establish a TCP socket tunnel over websocket connection, and to enstabilish a reverse tunnel over websocket connection, for circumventing the problems to the direct connection to the host behind a strict firewalls or the without of public IP.
+Tools to establish a TCP socket tunnel over websocket connection, and to enstabilish a reverse tunnel over websocket connection, for circumventing the problems of direct connections to the host behind a strict firewalls or without a public IP.

 ##Usage in Node